tomsca/stat_learn/chapter_0/R-Programming.md

     - It should not start with a dot followed by a number (eg:- .7mauch)
     - It should not start with an underscore (eg:- _mauch)
     - It should not be a reserved word (see this [link](https://www.datamentor.io/r-programming/reserved-words#:~:text=Reserved%20words%20in%20R%20programming,%2C%20function%20name%20etc.))for detail!

+- **Constants in R:** The characteristic whose values are fixed are called constants.
+In R, there are two types of constants:
+    - Numeric Constants: All numeric values such as integer, double, or complex fall under this category.
+Numeric constants followed by ‘L’ and ‘i’ are considered as integer and complex respectively.
+And, numeric constants preceded by 0x/0X are treated as hexadecimal numbers.
+    - Character Constants: These constants are represented by single (‘) or double (“) quotes called delimiters.

+### Data Types in R

+- The basic data types in R are as follows:
+    - Numeric:
+     ```r
+    # In R, if we assign any decimal value to a variable it becomes a variable of a numeric data type.
+    # For example, the statement below assigns a numeric data type to the variable “x”.
+     x = 20.7
+     # The following statement is used to print the data type of the variable “x”:
+     class(x)
+     ```

+    - Integer
+    - Complex
+    - Character
+    - Logical

 ## Resources
 - Learn R in 39 Minutes [Click me!](https://www.youtube.com/watch?v=yZ0bV2Afkjc)